menushka/Logisim-Checker/README.md

 ## Download

-The latest version can be downloaded from the [releases page].  **Make sure you have Java installed on your system.**
+The latest version can be downloaded from the [releases page].  [**Make sure you have the Java JDK installed on your system.
+Just the JRE won't work.**]

 *A Linux version should technically be able to be built, but I didn't have a install version to test on so I didn't bother.
 Instructions on how to compile and build your own version are included below.*

 [releases page]: https://github.com/menushka/Logisim-Checker/releases
+[**Make sure you have the Java JDK installed on your system.
+Just the JRE won't work.**]: http://www.oracle.com/technetwork/java/javase/downloads/index.html

 ## How to Use